axibase/axibase-charts/syntax/format-settings.md

 ## Day Format

-Control the date format of the `x` axis for year, month, week, and day.
+Display the date format of the `x` axis as a year, month, week, or day.

 ### Syntax